econofai · a Learn For Everybody field guide LFE Library econforeverybody.com ↗ Updated 7 August 2026

 5. Value created is not value captured.
 The ledger only sees what gets billed; consumer surplus leaks out of every layer.
 AI can enrich the world and still disappoint the people who financed it — ask the railway shareholders.

 6. AI changes tasks first; jobs, firms, and statistics move later.
-Productivity shows up when contracts and org charts change — Coase and Cheung, not benchmarks, explain why the macro numbers lag the demos.
+Productivity shows up when contracts and org charts change; adoption intensity matters because AI spend becomes labour-market evidence only when the firm reorganizes.

 8. India is exposed where it earns.
 The IT-services arbitrage — many people per dollar of revenue — sits in AI's early blast radius, and the first shock will be local, urban, and occupational, not national and abstract.